-If the child support payments are made in full, you were late, and they are being taken out of your monthly salary, or you have a lawsuit.
+If the child support payments are made in full, after being late late, and they are being taken out of your monthly salary, or you have gone through a lawsuit.
 The best way to stop having these deductions is to make a net payment on the debt.

-There is no way to avoid these payments even though the child is of legal age; you must pay them to cover the expenses that the custodial parent made for many years.
+There is no way to avoid these payments even though the child is of legal age; you must pay them to cover the expenses that the custodial parent incurred for many years.

 How do I give notice that I have made the full child support payment?